devrodri-com/Lem-box-ar/README.md

 # 🛫 LEM-BOX V2 📦

-Proyecto de la nueva web de **LEM-BOX** desarrollado con **Next.js (App Router)**, **TypeScript** y **TailwindCSS**, con enfoque **mobile-first** y branding oscuro (#005F40 / #EB6619).
+Project for the new **LEM-BOX** website developed with **Next.js (App Router)**, **TypeScript**, and **TailwindCSS**, with a **mobile-first** approach and dark branding (#005F40 / #EB6619).

 ---

-## 🌐 Multipaís
+## 🌐 Multi-country

-- **lem-box.com**: Selector de país para redirigir a las versiones locales.
+- **lem-box.com**: Country selector to redirect to local versions.
-- **lem-box.com.uy**: Versión terminada, con contenido y diseño adaptados para Uruguay.
+- **lem-box.com.uy**: Completed version, with content and design adapted for Uruguay.
-- **lem-box.com.ar**: Versión pendiente, similar a la de Uruguay pero con cambios en textos y ajustes específicos para Argentina.
+- **lem-box.com.ar**: Pending version, similar to the Uruguay one but with text and specific adjustments for Argentina.

 ---

-## 🚀 Estado actual
+## 🚀 Current status

 - **Header (desktop + mobile)**
   - Glassmorphism (`bg-[#005f40]/10 + backdrop-blur`)
-  - Menú mobile en portal con overlay dinámico, cierre por ESC y focus return
+  - Mobile menu in portal with dynamic overlay, ESC close, and focus return
-  - Scroll-shrink y scroll-spy implementados
+  - Scroll-shrink and scroll-spy implemented

 - **Hero**
-  - 100dvh, fondo dinámico, overlay/fade inferior
+  - 100dvh, dynamic background, bottom overlay/fade
-  - CTA principal a registro (`https://lem-box.com/Tracking/web/#/register`)
+  - Main CTA to registration (`https://lem-box.com/Tracking/web/#/register`)
-  - Micro-animación en el indicador de scroll
+  - Micro-animation on scroll indicator

-- **Sección “Quiénes somos”**
+- **“About Us” section**
-  - Fondo verde oscuro (#02120F)
+  - Dark green background (#02120F)
-  - Texto reescrito y bullets claros
+  - Rewritten text and clear bullets
-  - Imagen/logo metálico en PNG para máxima calidad
+  - Metallic logo/image in PNG for maximum quality

-- **Sección “Beneficios”**
+- **“Benefits” section**
-  - Grid 3×2 con 6 beneficios
+  - 3×2 grid with 6 benefits
-  - Cards con imágenes generadas en SORA (WebP optimizadas)
+  - Cards with images generated in SORA (optimized WebP)
-  - Hover lift + shadow premium Apple-like
+  - Hover lift + premium Apple-like shadow
-  - Etiqueta superior “Beneficios” estilizada, H2 consistente
+  - Top label “Benefits” styled, consistent H2

 ---